-The Company can be impacted by changes in laws and public policy including issues such as COVID-19 and Brexit.
-To mitigate the Company's exposure to such risks the directors engage with the British Retail Consortium and the National Bed Federation, to contribute to, and anticipate, important changes in public policy.
+The Group can be impacted by changes in laws and public policy including issues such as COVID-19 and Brexit.
+To mitigate the Group's exposure to such risks the Directors engage with the British Retail Consortium and the National Bed Federation, to contribute to, and anticipate, important changes in public policy.

-BensonsforbedsRetail Limited is subject to regulation by the FCA on Customer credit as the Company are an authorised representative of a third party to broker credit to the Company's customers.
-It is critically important that the Company uphold the standards and rules relating to financial services and monitor the latest developments in this area to ensure the Company meets their commitments to the rules.
+BensonsForBedsRetail Limited is subject to regulation by the FCA on customer credit as we are an authorised representative of a third party to broker credit to our customers.
+It is critically important that we uphold the standards and rules relating to financial services and we monitor the latest developments in this area to ensure we meet our commitments to the rules.